triska/proloxy/README.md

 ## Testing the configuration

-Since the configuration is a Prolog program, you can easily *test* it.
+Since the configuration is a Prolog program, you can easily **test**&nbsp;it.
 Consulting the Prolog program in SWI-Prolog lets you detect syntax errors and singleton variables in your configuration file.
 To test whether HTTP requests are dispatched as you intend, query `request_prefix_target/3`.
 For example:

 <pre>
 $ swipl config.pl